If you had a friend from overseas coming to visit you on your narrowboat holiday, where would you take them first?

 Cadbury World has become one of Birmingham’s largest leisure attractions – welcoming over 500,000 visitors each year, and offering an education programme which links directly back to the educational advancements of the company’s original founding fathers.
 On the visit you can explore the 14 zones that tell the story of chocolate and the Cadbury business through various static sets, animatronics, video presentations, multi-sensory cinema, interactive displays and activities, and staff demonstrations.

-You can visit Cadbury World from our Stoke Prior base in Worcestershire.
+You can visit Cadbury World from our canal boat hire base in Worcestershire.

 The birthplace of playwright William Shakespeare has to go near the top of the list, surely he’s the most famous Briton who ever lived?